Kuttram 23: Plot

-Jessica arrives at the St. Thomas Church in Villivakkam, outskirts of Chennai where she confesses her sins to a priest.
-The priest is murdered, but Jessica is abducted.
+A woman named Jessica arrives at the St. Thomas Church in Villivakkam, outskirts of Chennai, where she confesses her sins to a priest.
+The priest is murdered, while Jessica is abducted.

 In Chennai, ACP Vetrimaaran IPS is celebrating his elder brother Aravind and sister-in-law Abhinaya's wedding anniversary.
 Everyone in the family is happy except for Vetri's mother, who berates Abhinaya for not bearing her a grandchild despite many years of marriage life.
 However, after undergoing treatment by a famous fertility specialist, Dr. Tulsi, Abhinaya finally becomes pregnant.
 While the rest of his family is in a celebratory mode, Vetri notices Abhinaya being moody most of the time.

-Meanwhile, Vetri is put in charge of Jessica's abduction case assisted by Thirupathi where he suspects that there is a connection between the priest's murder and Jessica's disappearance.
-Vetri and Thirupathi visit Thendral, a teacher at the local pre-school who was the first witness to the corpse of the dead priest.
+Meanwhile, Vetri is put in charge of Jessica's abduction case and is assisted by Sub-Inspector Thirupathi.
+He suspects that there is a connection between the priest's murder and Jessica's disappearance.
+Vetri and Thirupathi visit Thendral, a teacher at the local preschool who was the first witness to the corpse of the dead priest.
 Thendral's family moves out of the city's outskirts and unknowingly into the apartment right opposite Vetri's home.
 Only then does Vetri realize that her family is finding a groom for her, and people will start questioning her morals if the police keeps on visiting her.